Berg0162/Open-Virtual-Steering-DiscreteHID-Bluefruit/README.md

 2. 🎮 **Discrete HID Handler**
    This repository provides input from **simple human interface devices**, including buttons, joysticks, and rotary encoders.
 These inputs are sampled and converted into discrete steering-angle values.

-In the handler, the selected HID device is read, interpreted as a left/right/center signal or analog deflection, and in the main program loop steering-angle values are passed to `BLESteeringServer::updateSteeringValue()` for BLE transmission to a connected client (e.g., a virtual cycling platform).
+In the handler, the selected HID device is read, interpreted as a left/right/center signal or analog deflection, and in the main program loop steering-angle values are passed to `BluefruitSteeringServer::updateSteeringValue()` for BLE transmission to a connected client (e.g., a virtual cycling platform).

 The code structure allows:
 - Easy switching between input devices